mpc-qt/mpc-qt/README.md

 >cd mpc-qt

-Then build with qmake+make.
+Then the easiest way to build with CMake and install:

->qmake6
+>cmake .

 >make -j\`nproc\`

+To install:

 >sudo make install

+To uninstall:

+>sudo make uninstall

+If you plan to help with development, it's better to build with CMake + Ninja in a subdirectory:

+>cmake -B build -G Ninja

+>cmake --build build -t update_translations

+>cmake --build build

+or

+>cmake -G Ninja -B build ; cmake --build build -t update_translations ; cmake --build build

+To install:

+>sudo cmake --install build

+To uninstall:

+>sudo cmake --build build -t uninstall

+To clean the build files:

+>cmake --build build -t clean

 You're done!
 Later on, performing a git pull from inside the source code directory will get the latest changes.

 >git pull origin master

-Rebuild by following the qmake+make steps as described above.
+Rebuild by following the cmake+make or cmake+ninja steps as described above.

 ### I have compiler/linker errors